RichardOberdieck/opti_fit/docs/the-dataset.md

 - **fuzz_token_sort_ratio**: Score of this hit for the algorithm FUZZ_TOKEN_SORT_RATIO
 - **fuzz_partial_token_sort_ratio**: Score of this hit for the algorithm FUZZ_PARTIAL_TOKEN_SORT_RATIO

+!!! note

+    In the `read_dataset` function of the code, we round the scores to the second digits to reduce numerical issues.
+Especially since we are looking to calculate cutoffs, having 13 digits after the decimal will not be helpful.

 ## The dataset in numbers

 - 853049 total hits, of which 4023 are true positive hits (0.47%)